About the Programme

 We’ve reorganized the mentoring scheme in the following ways to improve the program:

 - We’re imposing a quarterly system for mentors and mentees of 3 months.
-The fourth quarter will be from October 1 – December 31. **APPLICATIONS FOR Q4 ARE NOW OPEN** This is meant to provide more structure for both mentees and mentors and minimizes any confusion around ending the mentee / mentor relationship.
+The fourth quarter will be from October 1 – December 31. **APPLICATIONS FOR Q4 ARE NOW CLOSED** This is meant to provide more structure for both mentees and mentors and minimizes any confusion around ending the mentee / mentor relationship.

 - User Research mentees are strongly encouraged to alternate between mentor seniority.
 Mentors are split into 2 different seniority groups – “Mid-Career” and “Advanced-Career”.
 This gives mentees exposure to different experiences and perspectives which enriches the mentorship relationship.
 UX Designers will have their own group that is not yet broken out into Mid and Advanced Career categories.